 During Training Period

 You feel as if your employee training tools are strong.
 Therefore your programs are appropriate training program for employees.
 Partner your new employee with a long- term staff member.
 Assign this staff member as a trainer.
-Be sure to select a staff member who is a good role model for the company, as well as the new employee.
+Be sure to select a staff member who is a good role model for the company, as well as the new worker.
 Provide the trainer and the new employee with a hire package for new employees.
 Provide the trainer with a new hire checklist.
 Similarly, provide the new employee with a new employee on-boarding survey.
 Allow the new employee to shadow the staff member for as long as necessary.
 Once the new employee is ready, allow them to perform the job duties independently.
 The trainer must shadow the employee attentively at all times.

 End of Training Period